ElectricRCAircraftGuy/eRCaGuy_hello_world/cpp/std_mutex_vs_std_lock_guard_vs_std_unique_lock_vs_std_scoped_lock_README.md

 <a id="features-2"></a>
 ### Features:
+1. Is a "smart lock".
+See what this means above.
+In short:
     1. Wraps a mutex, but has more features than a `std::lock_guard`.
         1. Unlike a `std::lock_guard`, a `std::unique_lock` can be explicitly locked and unlocked after creation.
     1. At creation, by default, it automatically locks the mutex (same as a `std::lock_guard`), but this behavior can be modified by passing special values to the constructor.
     1. Upon destruction as it exits scope, it automatically unlocks the mutex (same as a `std::lock_guard`).
 1. Is required by the receiving side (the side which is notified) for use by a `std::condition_variable` in order to receive the notification.
     1. The reason a `std::unique_lock` is required by a `std::condition_variable` is so that it can lock the underlying mutex each time the condition variable wakes up from a wait after a valid notification and runs a critical section of code, and unlock the underlying mutex each time A) the condition variable `wait()` call spuriously wakes up and it needs to wait again, and B) upon automatic destruction when the critical section runs and is over and the scope of the `std::unique_lock` is exited.
 1. You can **always** use a `std::unique_lock` in place of a `std::lock_guard`, but not the other way around.